Becoming a Better Trader: Q&A Session for Performance Enhancement

-Today, we had a bi-weekly (twice a month) Q&A session, where the floor was opened up for traders to ask questions pertaining to the psychology of trading, proper risk management, techniques for trade execution, as well as other facets of trading.
+Today, we had a bi-weekly (twice a month) Q&A session, where the floor was opened up for traders to ask questions pertaining to trading psychology, risk management, analysis/strategy, as well as other important facets to trading.

 For the full conversation, please see the video above…